-Wawatay Native Communications Society serves the communication needs of First Nations people and communities of Nishnawbe Aski Nation.
+Wawatay Communications Society serves the communication needs of First Nations people and communities of Nishnawbe Aski Nation.
 It does this through the distribution of a monthly newspaper, daily radio programming, television production services and a multimedia website that seeks to preserve and enhance indigenous languages and cultures of Aboriginal people in northern Ontario.

 Mike Metatawabin - PRESIDENT

 Mike Hunter - ELDER & MEMBER

 Open - MEMBER

 "Wawatay Communications Society is a self-governing, independent community-driven entrepreneurial native organization dedicated to using appropriate technologies to meet the communication needs of people of Aboriginal ancestry in Northern Ontario, wherever they live.
 In doing so, its founders intended that Wawatay would serve their communities by preserving, maintaining and enhancing indigenous languages and culture."